c. 1700

 simply buy us out for 1/2 of the high bid, as we both felt it had not reached its full potential because of the

-Shortly after Peter ended our relationship he announced we would settle up over
+Shortly after Peter ended our friendship, and after the auction, he announced we would settle up over

 the Fardoil by having a private auction between us, with a third party holding